greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 Expose to critical review
 Recast, and reiterate

-## Week—11: Regular Expressions
+## Week 11: Regular Expressions

 What a regular expression is
 The RE library
 Meta-characters
 . ^ $ * + ? { } [ ] \ | ( )
 .
 Any character except a newline
 [ ]  Character class
 ^ Compliment of class
 \ Backslash

 * Zero or more times

 + One or more times
   ?
 Once or zero times
   {m, n} At least m times and at most n times
   | Logical OR
   ^ At the beginning of a line
   $    At the end of a line
   ()    Grouping
   \A At the start of a string
   \Z At the end of a string
   \B At a word boundary
   \b Inside a word
   (?= …) Positive lookahead assertion
   (?! …) Negative lookahead assertion

-## Week—12: IT topics it’s good to know about, especially for interviews
+## Week 12: IT topics it’s good to know about, especially for interviews

 GIT & GitHub
 Scikit-learn
 TensorFlow